glitchy/cpu-rs/README.md

 # cpu-rs
-A library of CPUs built in rust.
+A library of rusty CPUs.